Support for Parents

 Group Work for Adults

 We regularly run a range of groups for people affected by the death of a child.
-These include “Living with Loss” which meets for 6 sessions, a ‘Bereaved Fathers’ group, and a “Baby Loss” group.
-There are also informal opportunities to meet with others through memorial events or the therapeutic walking group.
+The groups are informal opportunities to meet with others:

 - Grieving is an interpersonal process which takes place in relationships.